DigitalProductschool/AgenticAICoach/docs/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template
+# Pull Request Template for Agentic Coaching Applications

 ## Title
-[Provide a succinct and descriptive title for your pull request, e.g., "Add new agent for sentiment analysis"]
+[Provide a clear and descriptive title, e.g., "Add new agent for Community Match Making"]

 ## Type of Change
-- [ ] New feature
+- [ ] New Agentic Coaching Application
+- [ ] Enhancement to Existing Application
+- [ ] Documentation update
 - [ ] Bug fix
-- [ ] Documentation update
 - [ ] Refactoring
-- [ ] Hotfix
-- [ ] Security patch
-- [ ] UI/UX improvement
+- [ ] Other (please specify):

-## Description
+## Description of the Application
-[Provide a detailed explanation of the changes you have made.
-Include the reasons behind these changes and any relevant context.
-Link any related issues.]
+[Provide a detailed description of the coaching application.
+Explain the purpose, how the agent operates, and the specific use cases it addresses.
+Include any relevant context for the problem this application solves.]

+- **Primary Features**:
+   - [List of key functionalities offered by the agent]
+- **Tools Integrated**:
+   - [e.g., GPT-4, PDFSearchTool, etc.]
+- **Expected User Interaction**:
+   - [How users interact with the agent through the interface.]

-## Testing
+## Testing and Performance Validation
-[Detail the testing you have performed to ensure that these changes function as intended.
-Include information about any added tests.]
+[Describe the testing performed to ensure the new agentic coaching application works as expected.
+Provide details of test cases, performance benchmarking, and results.]

+- [ ] Unit tests added and pass locally.
+- [ ] Integration tests with the broader coaching platform.
+- [ ] Performance metrics (if applicable).

-## Impact
+## Impact on the System
-[Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behaviour.]

-## Additional Information
-[Any additional information that reviewers should be aware of.]
+[Discuss how your agent impacts the overall system.
+Are there any new dependencies, infrastructure considerations, or potential side effects on existing components?]

+- **Dependencies**: [List any new libraries or services integrated with this agent.]
+- **Impact on Existing Agents**: [Does this agent interact or integrate with existing ones?
+If so, how?]

+## Documentation and Usage Guide
+- [ ] Documentation updated in the `/docs/` folder.
+- [ ] New usage guide added for the coaching application.
+- [ ] Example use case provided.

-## Checklist
+## Checklist for Submission
-- [ ] My code adheres to the coding and style guidelines of the project.
+- [ ] My code adheres to the project’s coding and style guidelines.
-- [ ] I have performed a self-review of my own code.
+- [ ] I have thoroughly tested my agent with different use cases.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented on my code to explain complex logic or integrations.
+- [ ] Documentation has been updated accordingly.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] All tests pass locally without issues.
-- [ ] My changes generate no new warnings
+- [ ] The submission includes no new unresolved issues or warnings.
-- [ ] I have added tests that cover the new functionality.
+- [ ] I have reviewed the application's performance on edge cases.
-- [ ] New and existing unit tests pass locally with my changes.
-- [ ] Any dependent changes have been merged and published in downstream modules.

-## Related Issues
+## Related Issues and PRs
-[Link any related issues from the relevant project or external issue tracker.]
+[If applicable, mention any issues or previous PRs this submission resolves or impacts.
+Include links.]

-## Screenshots (if applicable)
+## Screenshots and/or Video Demo (if applicable)
-[If it's an UI change, please add screenshots of the changes.]
+[If there are any UI or UX changes, please provide screenshots or a link to a short video demo.]

 ## Reviewer Instructions
-Please review my submission and provide feedback using the following link:
+Please review the agentic coaching application and provide feedback.
+Pay special attention to the agent’s integration, performance, and user interaction flow.
-[Add the link to the review page here]

-## Additional Notes
-[Any additional notes or context about the pull request that reviewers might need.]

 ---

-Feel free to ask me any questions if you need any clarification or have additional feedback!
+## Additional Notes or Comments
+[Any additional information or context that may be important for the reviewers.]

+---

+### Submission Guidelines for AI Engineers
+- Be sure to submit only fully tested, documented applications.
+- Review the [CONTRIBUTING.md](link-to-contributing-guide) for additional guidelines.